fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 };
 ```

-The first version of our flight diary application is now completed!
+The first version of our flight diary application is now complete!

 The other option to bypass the problem would be to use the type <i>any</i> for the parameter and disable the lint rule for that line: